isomerpages/ogp/_about-us/design/shanty.md

   - CheckWho
   - Sync
 accomplishments:
-  - Delivered clear, simple UX copy across a number of products, helping citizens get things done with ease, trust, and confidence.
+  - Delivered UX copy across a number of different products, ensuring usability and reusability, making meaningful contributions to the success of our products
-  - Improved OGP's UX writing capabilities by helping teammates upskill through workshops and pair-writing sessions.
+  - Improved OGP's UX writing capabilities by helping upskill teammates through coaching sessions, and wrote the UX Writer career schema to lay a foundation to grow the function
-  - Helped write and launch the UX Writer career schema to lay a strong foundation on which to grow the function.
+  - Helped expand the sphere of influence of UX writing and OGP by running workshops for external teams, representing us at design and community events, and helping get us on stage at Figma Config
 quote: ""
 linkedinId: ""
 ---

 {% include staff.html staff=page color=site.colors.function-colors.design %}